THE CONTINUING ANGLICAN CHURCH

 CELEBRATING THE CENTENARY

-The journey of the Continuing Anglican Church (COACH) began in 1921.
-Like most organizations and churches, we have adapted and grown over the decades as you will learn on Our History page.
+Our journey began in 1921.
+Like most churches, we have adapted and grown over the decades as you will learn on Our History page.
 Our conviction to faithfully continue to share the richness of the love of God in an ever-changing world, through the expression of our beloved traditional Anglican faith, remains as true today as it did when our Founding fathers took the bold and obedient step of birthing our church.

 We actively extend ourselves compassionately to all countries and communities to share the refreshment of our faith.
 We believe that together all things can be accomplished through Christ Jesus, and with His grace and mercy, we work together in a spirit of unity, respect, and trust to support one another and care for those in need.